andrescarton/Ai-Investment/README.md

 US-listed companies on **NYSE** and **NASDAQ**:
 `AAPL` `MSFT` `GOOGL` `TSLA` `AMZN` `NVDA` `META` `NFLX` and similar.

-> Brazilian stocks (B3) are not supported in the current version due to
+> Brazilian stocks (B3) are not currently supported due to limited
-> limited Portuguese-language coverage in NewsAPI's free tier.
+> Portuguese-language coverage in NewsAPI's free tier.
 > RSS integration with Infomoney / Valor Econômico is on the roadmap.

 ---